kaakaa/pflenker.github.io/_drafts/social media schedule.md

 - bunter haufen
 - roles

-# To schedule:
-- Sematary-stuff
+## Scheduled:
 - stories we dont understand
 - use of self org
 - Code Reviews

-## Twitter Only:
+- what me worry (twitter only)
 - Why Prioritize
+- europe times(twitter only)
+- static pages(twitter only)
+- thingsmap(twitter only)
 - Stop talking about issue numbers
+- hungry(twitter only)
+- 90srewind(twitter only)
+- hecto(twitter only)
 - Stick to the rules of scrum and kanban
-- Vision?!?
+- Vision

+# Schedule

+# To schedule:

+## Twitter Only:
 - agile doesn't work 1